 GIFT Nifty and NSE Nifty futures track the same underlying index but differ in trading hours, currency denomination, and regulatory jurisdiction.

 The USD denomination is something people overlook.
 If the rupee weakens against the dollar while Nifty stays flat, GIFT Nifty can still show a change because of the currency effect.
-Keep that in mind when comparing the two on any given day.
 The price gap between GIFT Nifty and Nifty futures is not always purely about index movement.

 How to Read GIFT Nifty Before Market Open